NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 For the assigned meetings, project TAs will generally come only during project times, but sometimes they might need to schedule meetings slightly earlier or later.
 We encourage you to reach out to them for extra meetings whenever you need them, and to post questions on discord in the #dataset-X channels.

+## Project Mentors

+You will have a couple of scheduled meetings with a project mentor throughout the three weeks of the course.
+Project Mentors are active researchers in the field of neuroscience.
+They may not be an expert in your dataset but they have experience guiding student research projects and can help you think about the scientific questions that you're asking and look for potential next steps or connections to interesting literature.

 ##  Week 1: Getting started

-Depending on your time slot, you may or may not have project time on the first day of the course.
-Regardless of whether your first project meeting is day 1 or day 2, spend your first session doing the following:
+### W1D1
 * Split into groups.
 We recommend intentionally creating groups with diverse skillsets.
 Groups should have students who are very confident in Python and those who are just learning.
 Through the project, students can work together to strengthen eachother's skills.
 We want to make sure that all members of each group get a chance to do all parts of the project.
 We ask that folks who are good with Python share what they know and handoff tasks to peers who are learning so they can improve their skills.
 * Introductions (30 min = 2 min/student): say a few things about yourself, then about your research area or research interests.
 What are you really curious about, that you might explore in your NMA project?
 * Listen carefully as others talk about their interests.